Champion (automobile): Maico MC 400

 Maico was also based in the south-west of Germany, at Ammerbruch-Pfäffingen near Tübingen: their purchase of the Champion assets was triggered by the low "liquidation" price at which they were available following the collapse of earlier producers of the car.

 Following the Maico takeover the two-seater car was rebranded as the Maico MC 400.
 A four-seater version, the Maico MC 403, was also developed by Maico's Technical Chief, Ulrich Pohl, who till then had never had any involvement in auto-design.
 In order to accommodate the back seats the car was lengthened from 320 cm to 340 cm and the weight increased to 585 kg.
 The two-cylinder 400 cc engines were motor-cooled and gave a stated 15 PS of output.

 1955 saw the appearance of the Maico 500 with the 452 cc Heinkel 18 PS engine.
 The car retailed for just DM 3,665, but it is not clear whether the reduced price resulted from reductions in production costs or from ever more heroic assumptions as to the volume sales over which fixed costs could be amortized.
-Bodies were by now being built by Bauer of Stuttgart.
+Bodies were by now being built by Baur of Stuttgart.
 1957 saw further reworking of the chassis, but driving characteristics remained fussy: the competition had also moved on and the now aging design fell short of market expectations in terms of detailed finish and the high level of interior noise.
 Neither the two-seater nor Pohl's extended four-seater were strikingly beautiful.

 By 1956 Maico had produced approximately a further 800 of the Champion-designed cars, including a further 21 of the 500G models, sold at a loss-leader price of just DM 4,050.

 Shortly before automobile production came to an end, another sports coupe, the Maico 500 Sport Cabriolet, was shown to the public.
 Ten pre-production prototypes were built by Thun-based coach-builder Beutler Brothers.
 There were hopes of finding financial salvation by selling the little cars in the US.
 The hopes proved illusory, however, as the money ran out.
-Early in 1958 Maeco hastily pulled out of automobile production, narrowly avoiding bankruptcy, returning the focus of their business to motorcycles.
+Early in 1958 Maico hastily pulled out of automobile production, narrowly avoiding bankruptcy, returning the focus of their business to motorcycles.

 By March 1958, Maico had produced about 5,000 or 7,100 of the Champion-based Maico cars.
 Again, sources differ.